MathieuEmily/GeneGeneInteR/README.md

 # GeneGeneInteR
 The aim of this package is to propose several methods for testing gene-gene interaction in case-control association studies.
-Such a test can be done by aggregating SNP-SNP interaction tests performed at the SNP level (SSI) or by using gene-gene multidimensionnal methods (GGI) methods.
+Such a test can be done by aggregating SNP-SNP interaction tests performed at the SNP level (SSI) or by using gene-gene multi-dimensionnal methods (GGI) methods.
 The package also proposes tools for a graphic display of the results.

 ## Installation
 To install and load the package in R